bpiyu2629-bpn/Spotting-and-Removing-Suspicious-Extensions/README.md

     ]
   }
   ```
-  Such permissions could allow a compromised extension to collect sensitive information across all browsing sessions.[1]
+  Such permissions could allow a compromised extension to collect sensitive information across all browsing sessions.

 #### 2. Hijacking Sessions and Impersonating Users
 If an extension can access your cookies or authentication tokens, it can impersonate you on other sites.
-Server-Side Request Forgery (SSRF) vulnerabilities have been observed where extensions send authenticated requests to attacker-chosen domains, resulting in credential theft.[2]
+Server-Side Request Forgery (SSRF) vulnerabilities have been observed where extensions send authenticated requests to attacker-chosen domains, resulting in credential theft.

 #### 3. Installing Malware or Causing Redirects/Ads
 Some malicious extensions inject unwanted advertisements into webpages or silently redirect users to phishing sites.
 They may fetch and execute third-party scripts or payloads, further expanding the attack surface.